 Governmental funds are reported using the current financial resources measurement focus and the modified accrual basis of accounting.
 Under this method, revenues are recognized when measurable and available.
 The RESA considers all revenues reported in the governmental funds to be available if they are collected within sixty days after year-end.
+The RESA considers intergovernmental revenues to be available if they are collected within 120 days after year-end.
 Interest is considered to be susceptible to accrual.
 Expenditures are recorded when the related fund liability is incurred.
 Capital asset acquisitions are reported as expenditures in governmental funds.
-Acquisitions under capital leases are reported as other financing sources.